Hans-Bananendans/Helmholtz-Cage-Toolkit/README.md

 # Helmholtz-Cage-Toolkit
-Toolkit for large Helmholtz cage test setups, primarily aimed at testing spacecraft
+Toolkit for large Helmholtz cage test setups, primarily aimed at testing spacecraft.

 ## What is this?
 This repository contains a set of tools for building, validating, and operating a large Helmholtz cage test setup.
 It is developed as part of thesis work for a MSc in Space Engineering.

 ## Why was this developed?
 In recent years, hundreds of nanosatellites are launched into space.
 CubeSats are a popular form factor for these missions, due to their versatility, low technological threshold, and developed market of commercial components.
 However, whilst the CubeSat standard has existed for over a decade, many CubeSat missions still experience major problems, or end in mission failure.
 This is particularly so for CubeSat missions by universities and hobbyists/amateurs, which have a relatively high rate of failure.